Ultrasound-guided thyroid biopsy

 High-resolution ultrasonography provides a detailed map of thyroid nodules and helps to characterize the nodules and adjacent structures in the neck.
 Thyroid ultrasound, in conjunction with fine-needle aspiration (FNA) biopsy, plays an important role in the evaluation of a patient with a suspected thyroid nodule.
 The use of ultrasound-guided thyroid biopsy is reviewed here.
 Other clinical uses of thyroid ultrasonography and an overview of thyroid biopsy, including palpation-guided techniques, limitations, and complications, are discussed separately.
 (See "Overview of the clinical utility of ultrasonography in thyroid disease" and "Thyroid biopsy".)

 Thyroid ultrasound should be performed in all patients with a suspected thyroid nodule or nodular goiter on physical examination or with nodules incidentally noted on other imaging studies (carotid ultrasound, computed tomography [CT], magnetic resonance imaging [MRI], or fludeoxyglucose-positron emission tomography [FDG-PET] scan).
 There is increasing evidence that the presence of suspicious ultrasound features is more predictive of malignancy than nodule size alone.
 The decision to biopsy a thyroid nodule should be based upon a combination of ultrasonographic features, a history of factors that increase the risk of thyroid cancer (such as radiation exposure during youth), recent enlargement sustained by the nodule, nodule size, and/or associated painless lymphadenopathy.
 This topic is reviewed in detail separately.
-(See "Diagnostic approach to and treatment of thyroid nodules", section on 'Evaluation' and "Diagnostic approach to and treatment of thyroid nodules", section on 'Indications'.)
+(See "Diagnostic approach to and treatment of thyroid nodules", section on 'Evaluation'.)

 INDICATIONS FOR ULTRASOUND-GUIDED FNA